 \section{Abstract}

 The quasi-metric manifold $\cal N$ is equipped with two one-parameter families of metric tensors ${\bf {\bar g}}_t$ and ${\bf g}_t$, each parametrized by the global time function $t$.
-Moreover, in $({\cal N},{\bf {\bar g}}_t)$ one must define two different electromagnetic field tensors corresponding to the active field tensor ${\bf {\tilde F}}_t$ and the passive field tensor ${\bf {\bar F}}_t$, respectively.
-The active electromagnetic field tensor ${\bf {\tilde F}}_t$ couples to gravity.
-By construction the norm of the passive electromagnetic field tensor ${\bf {\bar F}}_t$ decreases secularly, defining a global cosmic attenuation (not noticeable locally) of the electromagnetic field.
-Local conservation laws for passive electromagnetism imply that ${\bf {\bar {\nabla}}}{\cdot} {\bf {\bar F}}_t=0$ in electro-vacuum, ensuring that photons move on null geodesics of $({\cal N},{\bf {\bar g}}_t)$.
-From ${\bf {\bar F}}_t$ one may construct the passive electrodynamic field tensor ${\bf F}_t$ in $({\cal N},{\bf g}_t)$ in the same way as ${\bf g}_t$ is constructed from ${\bf {\bar g}}_t$.
+Moreover, in $({\cal N},{\bf {\bar g}}_t)$, one must define two different electromagnetic field tensor families corresponding to the active field tensor family ${\bf {\tilde F}}_t$ and the passive field tensor family ${\bf {\bar F}}_t$, respectively.
+The active electromagnetic field tensor family ${\bf {\tilde F}}_t$ couples to gravity.
+By construction, the norm of the passive electromagnetic field tensor family ${\bf {\bar F}}_t$ experiences a secular decrease, defining a global cosmic attenuation (not noticeable locally) of the electromagnetic field.
+Local conservation laws for passive electromagnetism imply that ${\bf {\bar {\nabla}}}{\cdot}{\bf {\bar F}}_t=0$ in electrovacuum, ensuring that photons move on null geodesics of $({\cal N},{\bf {\bar g}}_t)$.
+From ${\bf {\bar F}}_t$, one may construct the passive electromagnetic field tensor family ${\bf F}_t$ in $({\cal N},{\bf g}_t)$ in the same way as ${\bf g}_t$ is constructed from ${\bf {\bar g}}_t$.
 This ensures that photons move on null geodesics of $({\cal N},{\bf g}_t)$ as well.
-As a simple example the (exact) quasi-metric counterpart to the Reissner-Nordstr\"{o}m solution in General Relativity is calculated.
-Besides it is found that a classical charged test particle electromagnetically bound to a central charge will participate in the cosmic expansion.
-But since quantum-mechanical states should be unaffected by the expansion, this classic calculation is hardly relevant for quantum-mechanical systems such as atoms, so there is no reason to think that the cosmic expansion applies to them.
-Finally it is shown that the main results of geometric optics hold in quasi-metric space-time.
+As a simple example, the (exact) quasi-metric counterpart to the Reissner-Nordstr\"{o}m solution in General Relativity is calculated.
+Besides, it is found that a classical charged test particle electromagnetically bound to a central charge will participate in the cosmic expansion.
+But since quantum-mechanical states should be unaffected by the expansion, this classic calculation is hardly relevant for quantum-mechanical systems such as atoms, so there is no reason to think that the cosmic expansion should apply to them.
+Finally, it is shown that the main results of geometric optics hold in quasi-metric space-time.

 \topmargin 0pt \oddsidemargin 5mm {\fnsymbol{footnote}}